robertlmccully/NewBe/README.md

 </head>

 <body>
-NewBe
+REFERENCE STARTED  click RAW view
 =====

 Starting a reference libary for html.css, js. .
 So anyone can add to it.
-I have found a difficult to find all the terms,code,and so on, If you do add to this list, try to make it simple.
+I have found a difficult to find all the terms,code,and so on, If you do add to this , try to make it simple.

 <div></div> A div is a container to hold blocks of code.
 Place in in the body.
 <!doctype html>